-What Else You Can Claim for
+What Else Can I Claim a Tax Rebate for?

 You can also claim for major purchases required to complete your work - expensive tools/equipment - and also, separately, for maintaining or repairing small items that last less than two years - like safety boots, chisels, drills, scissors etc.